 Obtain a quote from your outfitter and check that against both your home country and South African taxidermists.
 Be aware that it is common practice for South African taxidermists to give brokerage for a referral.

-How to determine the experience and suitability of the outfitter?
+How to determine the suitability of the outfitter?

 Questions to ask when choosing an African outfitter